veertuinc/anklet/plugins/receivers/github/README.md

 # GITHUB RECEIVER PLUGIN

-The Github Receiver Plugin is used to receive webhook events from github and store them in the database for the Github Service Plugin to pick up and process.
+The Github Receiver Plugin is used to receive webhook events from github and store them in the database for the [Github Handler Plugin](../../handlers/github/README.md) to pick up and process.

 ### What you need:

 1. An active database the receiver can access.
-For help setting up the database, see [Database Setup](https://github.com/veertuinc/anklet/blob/main/docs/database.md#database-setup).
+For help setting up the database, see [Database Setup](https://github.com/veertuinc/anklet/tree/main?tab=readme-ov-file#database-setup).
+It needs to be the same database as the [Github Handler Plugin](../../handlers/github/README.md).
-1. Some sort of Auth method like a PAT or a Github App for the repo you want to receive webhooks about.
+1. Some sort of Auth method like a PAT or a Github App for the repo you want to receive webhooks for.
 They need `Administration`, `Webhooks`, and `Actions` set to `Read and write`.
 1. A way to receive webhooks.
 This can be a public URL or IP that points to the server running the Anklet Github Receiver.
+Github will send the webhook to this endpoint over the internet.

 In the `config.yml`, you can define the `github_receiver` plugin as follows:

-**NOTE: Plugin names MUST be unique across all hosts.**
+**NOTE: Plugin `name` MUST be unique across all hosts and plugins in your Anklet cluster.**

 ```
+---

+. . .

 global_receiver_secret: 12345 # this can be set using the ANKLET_GLOBAL_RECEIVER_SECRET env var too
 plugins:
-  - name: GITHUB_RECEIVER
+  - name: GITHUB_WEBHOOK_RECEIVER_1
     plugin: github_receiver
     hook_id: 489747753
     port: 54321
     # secret: 12345
-    private_key: /Users/nathanpierce/veertuinc-anklet.2024-07-19.private-key.pem
+    # private_key: /Users/{YOUR USER HERE}/private-key.pem
     app_id: 949431
     installation_id: 52970581
-    repo: anklet
+    # repo: anklet # Optional; if you want to receive webhooks for a specific repo and not at the org level
     owner: veertuinc
-    skip_redeliver: true
+    # skip_redeliver: true # Optional; if you want to skip redelivering undelivered webhooks on startup
-    # redeliver_hours: 24 # default is 24 hours
+    # redeliver_hours: 24 # Optional; default is 24 hours
     #database:
     #  url: localhost
     #  port: 6379